Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 YouTube, for example, had been losing hundreds of millions of dollars over the majority of its lifetime.

-Google, which acquired it back in 2006, had been required to subsidize the business for most of its existence.
+Google, which acquired YouTube back in 2006, had been required to subsidize the business for most of its existence.

-On top of that, it was able to traffic to YouTube by heavily promoting the videos within its own search results.
+On top of that, it was able send additional traffic to YouTube by heavily promoting the videos within its own search results.
 Lastly, since Google also owns and operates its own cloud service (called Google Cloud), it is likely able to save significant amounts of money on hosting.

 Vevo simply did not possess any of these networking effects.
 As previously highlighted, the company also only received a fraction of the advertising revenue it generated on its videos.
 The overwhelming majority went into the pockets of the major labels and YouTube.